electron/electron/docs/api/app.md

 You can also call `app.isReady()` to check if this event has already fired and `app.whenReady()` to get a Promise that is fulfilled when Electron is initialized.

+**Note**: The `ready` event is only fired after the main process has finished running the first tick of the event loop.
+If an Electron API needs to be called before the `ready` event, ensure that it is called synchronously in the top-level context of the main process.

 ### Event: 'window-all-closed'

 Emitted when all windows have been closed.